std::unique_lock::unique_lock

 - 7) Tries to lock the associated mutex.
 Blocks until specified

-has elapsed or the lock is acquired, whichever comes first.
-May block for longer thantimeout_duration
+timeout_durationhas elapsed or the lock is acquired, whichever comes first.
+May block for longer thantimeout_duration.

 - 8) Tries to lock the associated mutex.
 Blocks until specified

-has been reached or the lock is acquired, whichever comes first.
-May block for longer than untiltimeout_time
+timeout_timehas been reached or the lock is acquired, whichever comes first.
+May block for longer than untiltimeout_timehas been reached.

 [edit] Parameters